 Modern library: thanks to the Mibact 2011 funding (Circ.
 No. 138, Financial interventions for the operation and activities of non-state libraries) in 2012 the cataloging of the Trevisani Fund started, then continued the following year thanks to the same financing (activities to be concluded).

 The Bodoni library digital editions: on-line platform on which the descriptions of Bodoni editions will be collected, with particular reference to those not included in the historic Compendiosa bibliography of bodonian editions, edited by H. C. Brooks (Florence, 1927).
 The work is intended to be configured as an update and implementation of the “Brooks” to be carried out with the collaboration of Italian and foreign libraries and institutions called upon to contribute new data or correct those that will be entered.
-After a period of two years, the result will also be the subject of a paper publication.

 G. B. BODONI